sonphantrung/AIHubDocs-en/assets/RVC Resources/Epochs, Overtraining & Tensorboard.md

 ## What is TensorBoard?
 :::
 ###### ‎
-- The TensorBoard is a tool that allows you to visualize & measure the training of an AI model, through graphs & metrics.
+- TensorBoard is a tool that allows you to visualize & measure the training of an AI model, through graphs & metrics.

 - It's specially useful for determining when to stop training a voice model, since you can detect when the [<u>overtraining</u>](https://aihubdocs.github.io/en/rvc-resources/epochs-overtraining--tensorboard/#what-is-overtraining) point begins.

-- Because of this, the TB is the most convenient tool for RVC users for perfecting a voice model.
+- Because of this,  TB is the most convenient tool for RVC users for perfecting a voice model.
 ***
 ###### ‎
 ### :icon-chevron-down: How to Install & Open